Ultimate Montpelier Real Estate Investing Guide for 2026

 Short Term Rentals

-A short-term rental is a furnished residence where a tenant resides for shorter than one month.
-The per-night rental rates are typically higher in short-term rentals than in long-term units.
-Because of the increased rotation of renters, short-term rentals involve more regular maintenance and sanitation.
+A short-term rental is a furnished unit where a renter stays for less than 30 days.
+The nightly rental prices are normally higher in short-term rentals than in long-term ones.
+These apartments could need more periodic maintenance and cleaning.

 Factors to Consider